Number of nodules

 - Applicable for patients ≥35 years old with incidental pulmonary nodules on CT imaging.

 - Not to be used for

 - Lung cancer screening

 - Management depends on the most suspicious lung nodule.

-- All CT scans of the thorax in adults should be reconstructed and archived with contiguous thin sections (≤1.5 mm, typically 1.0 mm) to accurately characterize and measure small pulmonary nodules.
+- IN ADULTS, all CT scans of the thorax should be reconstructed and archived with contiguous thin sections (≤1.5 mm, typically 1.0 mm) to accurately characterize and measure small pulmonary nodules.
 Multiplanar reformats in the sagittal and coronal planes are also recommended.

 - Follow-up CT studies should be performed with a low dose protocol.